What do the terms Photovoltaic and PV mean?

 What is net metering?

 Net metering is a special billing arrangement for utility customers who generate renewable energy such as solar power.
 Net metering allows customers to get credit for the full retail value of the electricity their solar electric system generates.
 Under this agreement, the customer’s electric meter tracks the surplus electricity generated by the solar electric system and the electricity that the customer consumes.
 The customer only has to pay for the net amount of electricity they use.
 In other words, a net metered customer pays for the electricity supplied by their utility in excess of the amount generated by their solar system.
-Massachusetts, Connecticut, and Rhode Island all have net metering standards in place today.
+Massachusetts investor-owned utilities have net metering standards in place today.

 What is an inverter and why do I need one?